+Mixed age couples

+Appointment chaperones and interpreters

+Reviewing the Work Capability Assessment

+Claimant consent

+Employment and Support Allowance migration to Universal Credit

+Referring claimants affected by terrorist attacks for a Work Capability Assessment

+Withdrawal from the Work Capability Assessment process

+Work Capability Assessment appointment cancelled or the claimant is sent home unseen

+Claimant fails to attend or participate

+Claimant unable to attend

+Work Capability Assessment outcomes

+Introduction

 A Work Capability Assessment (WCA) is a functional assessment of what a claimant can and cannot do.

-If recommendation cannot be made based on the UC50 and any other supporting evidence, the claimant is invited to attend an assessment.
-Refer to Centre for Health and Disability Assessments (CHDA) for more information.
+If a recommendation cannot be made based on the UC50 and any other supporting evidence, the claimant is invited to attend an assessment.
+See Centre for Health and Disability Assessments (CHDA) for more information.

-The Work Capability Assessment Report provides advice on whether the claimant has limited capability for work (LCW), limited capability for work and work-related activity (LCWRA) or does not have LCW - is fit for work.
+The WCA report provides advice on whether the claimant has:

+- Limited Capability for Work (LCW)

+- Limited Capability for Work and Work-related Activity (LCWRA), or

+- does not have LCW (is fit for work)

 Assessment types

-The health assessment can be either via telephone, video, face-to-face in an assessment centre or a home visit, dependent on the claimant's circumstances.
+Depending on the claimant's circumstances, the health assessment can be undertaken by:

+- telephone

+- video

+- face-to-face

+- in an assessment centre

+home visit

 Face-to-face and video appointments have fixed time slots.
-Telephone appointments have an appointment window of 3 hours, within which CHDA will call the claimant for their assessment.
+Telephone appointments have a window of 3 hours within which CHDA will call the claimant for their assessment.

-For face-to-face appointments, if the claimant has good cause for not utilising public transport, CHDA may be able to support them with travel costs.
+For face-to-face appointments, if the claimant has good cause for not using public transport, CHDA may be able to support them with travel costs.

 For video assessments, DWP can help claimants with costs for data usage.
-All expenses claims are managed by CHDA with information on how to claim included in appointment letters.
+All expenses claims are managed by CHDA with information on how to claim included in the appointment letters.

 When are claimants referred for a Work Capability Assessment?

 In most cases, claimants are referred to the CHDA at day 29 of their health condition related claim.

-An immediate WCA referral must be made when a claimant provides sufficient information to confirm they have certain specified conditions or are undergoing certain specified treatments so they can be treated as having:

-- limited capability for work and work related activity (LCWRA and day 1 WCA referrals - limited capability for work

-An immediate WCA referral can also be made when a claimant:
+An immediate WCA referral must be made when a claimant provides sufficient information to confirm they have certain specified conditions or are undergoing certain specified treatments so they can be treated as having: - limited capability for work and work related activity (LCWRA) and day 1 WCA referrals - limited capability for work An immediate WCA referral can also be made when a claimant:

-- provides a Benefits Assessment for Special Rules in Scotland (BASRiS) form.
-For more information, see Terminal illness. - has a fit note with 29 days or more remaining before it expires

-This is known as a Day 1 referral.
+- provides a Benefits Assessment for Special Rules in Scotland (BASRiS) form (for more information, see Terminal illness) - has a fit note with 29 days or more remaining before it expires This is known as a Day 1 referral.